LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 protocols or import one or more categories.

-A *stand-alone* object (i.e. an object with no extension, instantiation, or specialization relations with other objects) is always compiled as a prototype, that is, a self-describing object.
+A *stand-alone* object (i.e. an object with no extension, instantiation, or specialization relations with other objects) always plays the role of a prototype, that is, a self-describing object.
 If we want to use classes and instances, then we will need to specify at least one instantiation or specialization relation.
 The best way to do this is to define a set of objects that provide the basis of a reflective system [Cointe87]_,